Quantum Speedups in Regret Analysis of Infinite Horizon Average-Reward Markov Decision Processes: Related Work and Preliminaries

-\textbf{Quantum Reinforcement Learning:} Within the realm of QRL, a prominent strand of previous research showcases exponential enhancements in regret through amplitude amplification-based methodologies applied to the Quantum Multi-Armed Bandits (Q-MAB) problem \cite{wang2021quantum,casale2020quantum}.
+\textbf{Quantum Reinforcement Learning:} Within the realm of QRL, a prominent strand of previous research showcases exponential enhancements in regret through amplitude amplification-based methodologies applied to the Quantum Multi-Armed Bandits (Q-MAB) problem \cite{wang2021quantum,casale2020quantum, wan2023quantum, wu2023quantum}.
 Nevertheless, the theoretical underpinnings of the aforementioned Q-MAB approaches do not seamlessly extend to the QRL context since there is no state evolution in bandits.

 A recent surge of research interest has been directed towards Quantum Reinforcement Learning (QRL) \cite{jerbi2021quantum,dunjko2017advances,paparo2014quantum}.
-It is noteworthy to emphasize that the aforementioned studies do not provide an exhaustive mathematical characterization of regret. \cite{wang2021quantum-a} delves into QRL within the infinite horizon Markov Decision Process (MDP) learning framework, yet their focus rests on a discounted reward setup, where advancements in sample complexity are demonstrated through the lens of generative model assumptions.
-Further, finite horizon episodic MDP setup has been considered in \cite{ganguly2023quantum}.
-Ours is the first paper to study infinite horizon MDP with average reward objective.
+It is noteworthy to emphasize that the aforementioned studies do not provide an exhaustive mathematical characterization of regret. \cite{zhongprovably, ganguly2023quantum} demonstrated that QRL can provide logrithmic regret in the episodic MDP settings.
+Ours is the first study of infinite horizon MDP with average reward objective.